Serre-Tate theory for Shimura varieties of Hodge type: Introduction

 Some of the results in our paper have been obtained by Hong in \cite{Hong} for the two-slope case using a different method.

 {\bf Acknowledgements:} It is a pleasure to thank Tom Lovering for asking a question which led to this paper.
 We also thank George Boxer and Mark Kisin for useful discussions involving the material in this paper.
+We are also very grateful to the referee whose comments helped improve the exposition of this work.